adebayo10k/expressvpn-version-upgrader/README.md

 ## Configuration

-The _pkg-regexes.inc.sh_ file contains the configuration parameters.
+The _pkg-regexes.inc.sh_ file contains some configuration parameters.
 So far, this program has ONLY been configured for the 64-bit Ubuntu client version, although I'm assuming that extending this should be pretty trivial.

 ### Configuration Side Note: